Leadership Without Borders, now 10 years old, empowers and serves undocumented students on campus.

 “There have been a lot of political efforts to dismantle and terminate DACA,” says Garcia Villa.
 “What kind of repercussions would that have?
 Think about how many DACA recipients are working in the health-care industry.”
 According to the American Medical Association, it’s about 30,000.

 In 2003, Washington’s legislature approved HB 1079, which allows elegible undocumented students to be considered as state residents for purposes of higher education.
-In the wake of the legislation, UW staff and students created Leadership Without Boarders to help with a range of needs and experiences including financial literacy, considering graduate school, finding scholarships and understanding landlord/tenant rights.
+In the wake of the legislation, UW staff and students created Leadership Without Borders to help with a range of needs and experiences including financial literacy, considering graduate school, finding scholarships and understanding landlord/tenant rights.

 As someone who advocates for a better future for undocumented immigrants, Garcia Villa encourages UW departments to take the next step.
 “Maybe it’s changing the language on scholarship requirements,” he says.
 “Maybe it’s looking at your website and finding out how you can be more inclusive and intentional.
 Maybe it’s creating internship opportunities for students who usually don’t qualify.”